fuchstraumer/VulpesRender/ReadMe.md

 - [ ] Get threaded transfer task pool functioning - DELAYED.
 MSVC std::promised_task broken, needs fix
 - [x] In line with above, make Allocator subsystem and Buffer objects thread-safe.
 Synchronize mapping of VkDeviceMemory objects. (requires testing)
 - [ ] Build a demo suite capable of testing most library items, and for demonstrating usage of the library
-- [ ] Read/Write configuration values to a file and use the VulpesConfig struct more often
+- [ ] Read/Write configuration values to a file and use the VulpesConfig struct more often (possibly make "SceneConfig", not "InstanceConfig")
 - [ ] Improve how descriptor pools are handled: currently have to guess max sets and required resource count upon first init call.
 Maybe build "requests"?
 - [ ] Recover from ValidateMemory() errors

-Example code of this library in use can be found in my DiamondDogs project, which is updated relatively frequently.
-The two primary scenes are:
+Example code of this library in use can be found in my other projects, in their respective "scenes" folders.

-Star rendering with GPU-noise texturing used for star surface and corona: found in scenes/StarScene.hpp Terrain LOD experiments, using an adapted scheme from Proland: found in scenes/Terrain.hpp